WebFiori/docs/routing.md

 * `https://example.com/user-login` should point to the class `LoginView.php`
 * `https://example.com/dashboard` should point to the view `DashboardView.html`

-The following sample code shows how to create such a URL structre using the class [`ViewRoutes`](https://webfiori.com/docs/app/ini/routes/ViewRoutes).
+The following sample code shows how to create such a URL structure using the class [`ViewRoutes`](https://webfiori.com/docs/app/ini/routes/ViewRoutes).
 ``` php
 namespace app\ini\routes;